 The Benefits of Artichoke

-Now that your artichoke leaves are dried, you may wonder when to use them.
+Now that your artichoke leaves are dry, you may wonder when to use them.

-Artichoke leaves are renowned for their liver-supporting properties.
-This use dates back to around the 15th century and stems from the "doctrine of signatures," attributed to Hippocrates himself.
-According to this theory, there’s an analogy between a plant and the human organ it treats—for example, bitterness recalls bile, which applies to artichokes.
-Scientific studies have since debunked this theory, but artichokes do indeed have a choleretic effect (promoting bile production) and protect the liver.
-They also have a diuretic effect.
+Know that artichoke leaves are renowned for their liver-supporting properties.
+This use dates back to around the 15th century, echoing the "doctrine of signatures" attributed to Hippocrates.
+This theory suggests a resemblance between a plant and the human organ it treats—for example, bitterness recalling bile, as with artichoke.
+Scientific studies have debunked this theory’s limits, but artichoke does indeed have a choleretic effect (promoting bile production) and supports liver protection.
+It also has a diuretic effect.

 Usage